top of page

 We are inquiring about the new age manifestations of such self-identification, Shaman.
 I have traced the work of Robert Bly, a poet who created the practice, the mythopoetic men's work, where men undergo a ritual utilizing Native American rituals of drumming, chanting, and sweat lodges.
 While the idea is a beautiful way to create men's circles, feminist critiques have stated that such secrecy does not allow conversation, creating an echo chamber and leaving no room for gender non-conformity.
 It was a form of mythicizing the past by people with historical attachments to it.

 Another collaborator also mentions that many romanticize the idea of home and motherland, an enigmatic place, without realizing that people live in such areas, going through their own navigations.
 The other side of the coin is there is indeed a fear of the unknown, a demonization of the female archetype that is seen in Latino and Filipino cultures.
 The image of La Llorona or Sisa as outcasts parallels the villainization of the Shaman.
-This was experienced when I walked through public parks in Texas with this outfit and mask and was threatened by men, calling me names such as "witch" and more inappropriate names.
-This social experiment reminds me of Augusto Boal's Invisible Theater.
+I performed an Invisible Theatrical performance / social experiment by walking through public spaces of Houston in this costuming.
+This outfit and mask caused outrage as I was threatened by adult men, calling me names such as "witch" and bitch and more inappropriate names and phrases, aggressively threatening me.
+I continued to walk slow despite the external threats.